hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 ![Screenshot](images/wrf-hydro_logo.png)

-The Weather Research and Forecasting Hydrological modeling system ([WRF-Hydro](https://ral.ucar.edu/projects/wrf_hydro)) provides water budget estimates across space and time by linking process-based hydrologic, and hydraulic routing models of the atmosphere and terrestrial hydrology.
+The Weather Research and Forecasting Hydrological modeling system ([WRF-Hydro](https://ral.ucar.edu/projects/wrf_hydro)) provides water-budget estimates across space and time by linking process-based hydrologic, and hydraulic routing models of the atmosphere and terrestrial hydrology.
 The image below shows WRF-Hydro output files organized by model physics component with the files used in this workflow highlighted.

 The image below shows WRF-Hydro output files organized by model physics component with the files used in this workflow highlighted.

 ![Screenshot](images/wrf-hydro_outputs2.png)

-The image below shows a conceptual diagram created by Aubrey Dugger that shows how the WRF-Hydro National IWAA Configuration water budget was calculated.
+The image below shows a conceptual diagram created by Aubrey Dugger that shows how the WRF-Hydro National IWAA Configuration water-budget was calculated.

 ![Screenshot](images/WRF-Hydro_WBM.png)